-- The instructor fills out examination information sheet on PAWS; available in August (for December exams) and in December (for April exams).
+- The instructor fills out an examination information sheet on PAWS; available in August (for December exams) and in December (for April exams).

 - Final exam schedule is released to the campus community in October (for December exams) or February (for April exams).